scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 To ease the use of *cctbx* by general users, the C++ interfaces, classes, and functions of *cctbx* are exposed to Python via the *Boost.Python* Library :cite:`Abrahams03`.
 Recently, dependency management in *cctbx* was reworked by leveraging the Anaconda infrastructure to ease its installation.
 In spite of these conveniences, the widespread adoption of Python by field practitioners over the past decade, and the presence of several on-line tutorials about *cctbx*, many structural biologists still find *cctbx* hard to master and adoption has remained low.
-This difficulty drove several groups to develop software libraries (e.g. *reciprocalspaceship* :cite:`Greisman21`, *GEMMI* :cite:`Wojdyr22`) that reinvent some features of *cctbx* while utilizing the more familiar pandas dataframes in place of *cctbx*'s customized data structures.
+This difficulty drove several groups to develop software libraries (e.g. *reciprocalspaceship* :cite:`Greisman21`, *GEMMI* :cite:`Wojdyr22`) that reinvent some features of *cctbx* while utilizing the more familiar pandas DataFrames in place of *cctbx*'s customized data structures.
-In contrast to these new competitors, *cctbx* has more extensive coverage of advanced crystallographic data analysis tasks and is more throughly tested as the result running underneath Phenix for almost two decades.
+In contrast to these new competitors, *cctbx* has more extensive coverage of advanced crystallographic data analysis tasks and is more thoroughly tested as the result running underneath Phenix for almost two decades.
-*cctbx* remains the utlimate library for building advanced crystallographic data anlayses tools, so the field would benefit if *cctbx* were easier to use.
+*cctbx* remains the ultimate library for building advanced crystallographic data analyses tools, so the field would benefit if *cctbx* were easier to use.

 To foster adoption of *cctbx*, we present a collection of *cctbx* code snippets to be used in Jupyter notebooks :cite:`jupyter`.
 Jupyter provides an excellent platform for exploring the *cctbx* library and prototyping new analysis tools.